 On receipt of a TPC command in the HS-SCCH or HS-PDSCH, the UE shall adjust the HS-SICH transmit power according to the power control step size specified by higher layers.
+The UE shall ignore the TPC command transmitted on an HS-SCCH order which is an uplink synchronization establishment command.
 An example of SIR based UL power control is given in annex A5.